MontrealCorpusTools/ISCAN/README.md

 ``docker-compose build``

+Then, run:

+``docker-compose up``

+This will launch the containers.

 ### Initial migrations

 The first time you use polyglot-server, you will need to make database migrations.
-Run:
+In another terminal, while the containers are up, run:

 ``docker-compose run app init``

 The needed migrations to perform will be detected and made.

 ### Superuser creation
 The first time you use polyglot-server, you will need to set up a username and password to log in with.
-Run:
+In another terminal, while the containers are up, run:

 ``docker-compose run app manage createsuperuser``

-This will start the containers and begin a prompt that asks you for a username, email address, and password.
-Once you have filled them out, the containers will close.
+This will begin a prompt that asks you for a username, email address, and password.
+Once you have filled them out, the prompt will close.

-Then, run:

-``docker-compose up``

-and log in with your credentials.
+Then, you should be able to log in with your credentials.
 You should only need to perform this step once; from now on, whenever you start the server, you should be able to log in with your defined username and password.
-When finished, press `Ctrl+C` to end the current server run.
+When finished, press :code:`Ctrl+C` to end the current server run.

 ## Use and workflow